ggandor/lightspeed.nvim/README.md

 #### Notes

-* Note that Lightspeed will not override your - or other plugins' - custom mappings, unless explicitly told so.
+* Lightspeed will not override your - or other plugins' - custom mappings, unless explicitly told so.
 If you, for any reason, would like to revert to the _native_ behaviour of certain keys, check `:h lightspeed-disable-default-mappings` (spoiler alert: `unmap`).

 * While the plugin is active, the actual cursor is down on the command line, but